shijuvar/shijuvar/active_masterclass.md

 * HTTP programming: From basics to building production-ready apps.
 * Generics.
 * Context package.
+* Structured Logging with slog.
+* An introduction to Google Service Weaver

 -------------------------------
 ### Course: Distributed Systems and Microservices in Go